thanagit-thong/Good-Quote/README.md

-# DEMO FOR SIMPLE AUTOMATION PROJECT USING AI + GITHUB (in 30-60 minutes)
+# DEMO: SIMPLE AUTOMATION PROJECT USING AI + GITHUB (in 30-60 minutes)

 **Welcome to Project "GOOD QUOTE"**<BR><BR>
 This is my personal sandbox project where I experiment with automation templates. <BR>